logos-maker/RST-Framework/README.md

 - Develop MIDI plugins

 The focus is on...
-- super small amout of code and codebase
+- Super small amout of code and codebase
 - 100% identical plugin code compiles for Linux and Window
-- understandabillity
+- Understandabillity
-- control of your codebase
+- Control of your codebase
-- fast workflow
+- Fast workflow

 What it does...
 - Compile 64bit and 32bit plugin versions of Windows and Linux.